 Root Canal Therapy Procedure

 If you require root canal therapy, the first thing we will do during your appointment is make sure you are comfortable.
 We will numb the portion of your mouth where we will be working.
 We may also sedate you via nitrous oxide, oral conscious sedation, or IV sedation.

 To begin the root canal therapy, we drill a small hole in the tooth in order to access the pulp.
 Then, we clean out the damaged or infected area.
 We also remove the nerve in the tooth that was sending pain signals to your brain.
 Finally, we fill in the tooth with a special material called gutta percha.
 In most cases, it is also necessary to place a crown on a tooth that has undergone root canal therapy.

-The cost of your treatment will depend on the extent of the damage to your tooth, whether you choose to be sedated, and other factors.
+The cost of a root canal in Lebanon depends on the extent of the damage to your tooth, whether you choose to be sedated, and other factors.
 Most types of dental insurance are willing to cover up to half of the cost of root canal therapy, and low-interest financing is available to help patients manage the portion of the cost that they are responsible for.

 Factors That Can Affect Root Canal Cost

 A few factors that can influence the price of this emergency treatment in Lebanon include: